bigletka/DenSys.me/README.md

 # DenSys.me
-DenSys.me hospital management system
+It can be runned through docker-compose or any virtual environment.
-It can be runned through docker-compose or any virtual environment
+First of all need to create virtual environment and then need to install needed requirements to run application.